In addition to the Modern Ink series of publications, the Mozhai Foundation sponsors exhibitions, symposia, project support, and grants.

 Hearing Landscapes (project documentary): http://video-jsoe.ucsd.edu/calit2/LeiLiang/Hearing_Landscapes_Full_Performance.mp4

 Further exploring his own musical response to the Tsao album of landscapes by Huang Binhong, in 2017 Lei Liang composed an orchestral “musical landscape.”
-Commissioned by the Boston Modern Orchestra Project (BMOP), A Thousand Mountains, a Million Streams premiered on April 21, 2018 at the New England Conservatory’s Jordan Hall, and a recording of the performance was released on CD in late 2018.
+Commissioned by the Boston Modern Orchestra Project (BMOP), A Thousand Mountains, a Million Streams premiered on April 21, 2018 at the New England Conservatory, and a recording of the performance was released on CD in late 2018.
+In recognition of this composition, Prof. Liang received the prestigious 2020 University of Louisville Grawemeyer Award for Music Composition for an orchestral work that evokes the threat posed by climate change and the opportunity it offers for redemption.

 Note: Calit2 is UC San Diego’s California Institute for Telecommunications and Information Technology.
-CISA3, Center for Interdisciplinary Science in Art, Architecture, and Archaeology, is a division of Calit2.
 Lei Liang was Composer-in-Residence at Calit2’s Qualcomm Institute from 2013 to 2016.

 The Mozhai Foundation is considering sponsorship of grant-making projects in the future.
 These may include research grants, institutional support, scholarships, and artist grants.